Historic sites in Malta & across the Maltese Islands

-The Tal-Mintna catacombs located in Mqabba is a hypogea complex which dates back to 4 AD.
-The catacomb contains three dug side-by-side hypogea, which originally was accessed through separate stepped shafts but then were joined with narrow passages.
+The Tal-Mintna catacombs located in Mqabba is a hypogea complex that dates back to 4 AD.
+The catacomb contains three dug side-by-side hypogea, which originally was accessed through separate stepped shafts but then was joined with narrow passages.
 All the hypogea have interconnecting galleries and window tombs.
-The window tombs bring together both punic and christian traditions, making it unclear whether the burials were originally christian or were converted to christian use later, however they are decorated with carved scallop shells and decorated pilasters.
-One small hypogeum has an alter flanked by a large pillar with carved relief, another with engraved illustrations.
-The central hypogeum offers one of the best preserved examples of a triclinium Agape Table, which dates to the late Roman burials.
+The window tombs bring together both punic and Christian traditions, making it unclear whether the burials were originally Christian or were converted to Christian use later, however, they are decorated with carved scallop shells and decorated pilasters.
+One small hypogeum has an altar flanked by a large pillar with carved relief, another with engraved illustrations.
+The central hypogeum offers one of the best-preserved examples of a triclinium Agape Table, which dates to the late Roman burials.

 Hagar Qim & Mnajdra

-The façade of Hagar Qim has a trilithon entrance, an outer bench and orthostats.
-There is a separate entrance which leads to four independent spaces.
-The temple contain features which are associated with fertility rituals as well as solar alignments.
-There is also an alter with a concave top which is suspected to have been used for animal sacrifices.
-It is also suggested that the doorways at the centre of the complex may have been used by oracles.
+The façade of Hagar Qim has a trilithon entrance, an outer bench, and orthostats.
+There is a separate entrance that leads to four independent spaces.
+The temple contains features that are associated with fertility rituals as well as solar alignments.
+There is also an altar with a concave top which is suspected to have been used for animal sacrifices.
+It is also suggested that the doorways at the center of the complex may have been used by oracles.

-There were no human remains found inside or in the surroundings of the temple, however animal remains were found.
-Decorated pottery were also found on the site and are now at the National Museum of Archaeology.
-Scientists theorize that the temple was built in three stages, starting with the Old Temple northern apses, then the New Temple and finally the completion of the structure.
+There were no human remains found inside or in the surroundings of the temple, however, animal remains were found.
+Decorated pottery was also found on the site and is now at the National Museum of Archaeology.
+Scientists theorize that the temple was built in three stages, starting with the Old Temple’s northern apses, then the New Temple, and finally the completion of the structure.
 The layout of Hagar Qim consists of several spaces.
-There is a main temple which was built between 3600 – 3200 BC and three additional structures by its side.
+There is the main temple which was built between 3600 – 3200 BC and three additional structures by its side.
 The northern temple is the oldest part of the Hagar Qim.

 Some things people have said about Hagar Qim

-The temple had ceremonial objects found within it such as; sacrificial flint knives as well as animal remains, however just like with Hagar Qim, no human remains were found.
-From evidence, it is shows that these structures were not used as tombs or for burials.
+The temple had ceremonial objects found within it such as; sacrificial flint knives, as well as animal, remains, however just like with Hagar Qim, no human remains were found.
+From the evidence, it is shown that these structures were not used as tombs or for burials.
 The most prominent theory as to the nature of these temples, from the evidence that was found, is that they were used for some ritualistic or religious reasons, possibly for healing and to promote fertility.
-There is also a lot of attention that is given to astrology as well as detailed calendric information, which may have been used for forecasting of a solstice date, even down to hours with accuracy.
+There is also a lot of attention that is given to astrology as well as detailed calendric information, which may have been used for forecasting a solstice date, even down to hours with accuracy.